mingansun/MNX1-project/README.md

 # MNX1-project
-This website shares the custom scripts used for the MNX1 project.
+This website shares the custom scripts used for the MNX1 project, including those for:

-The scripts include those for RNA-Seq analysis, ChIP-Seq and integrative analysis.
+1) routine RNA-Seq analysis and visualization;

+2) routine ChIP-Seq analysis and visualization;

+3) analyze and visualization of phastCons score flanking Mnx1 peaks;

+4) integrative analysis of different sources of OMICs data.